natchanon-space/dao-library/README.md

 ## Requirements
 We need `Java 17`.
 In my case, I use `openjdk17`
 .

+Edit: I have tested on `Java 11` using `corretto-11`, it works just fine.

 ## Initialize Database
 For the Window,
 ```